csaminak/BikeMaintenance/README.md

 # Bike Memo

-A web application that notifies a cyclist when it is time to get their bike tuned up.
+A responsive web application that notifies a cyclist when it is time to get their bike tuned up.

 We use an app called Strava, which tracks and logs all user biking and running activity.
 A cyclist will login into the site using Strava and then input information about their bike and it's individual parts.